-- In 1917, he returned to India and continued his further education.
+- In 1917, he returned to India from and continued his further education.

-- Due to the lack of professional degree of the University, he could not manage to get a job as an ornithologist in the Zoological Survey of India.
+- Because he lacked an Ornithologist degree from a University, he couldn’t manage to get a job as an Ornithologist in the Zoological Survey of India.

 - Ali studied the reproduction of Baya weaver birds and discovered its sequential multilateral reproduction system.